dkundel/vscode-new-file/README.md

 ## Frequently Asked Questions (FAQ)

+### The dialog closes everytime I switch windows.
+Is this intended?
-To show a way to not close the input box when removing focus from VSCode, you need to add `"workbench.quickOpen.closeOnFocusLost": false` in your settings file.
-Setting it to true, Quick Open should close automatically once it loses focus.
+This is the default behavior of VS Code.
+To not close the input box when removing focus from VSCode, you need to add `"workbench.quickOpen.closeOnFocusLost": false` in your settings file.
+Setting it to true will result in the dialogs like the "Quick Open" to automatically once it loses focus.

 ## How to contribute